ben-aaron188/textwash/README.md

 pip install "git+https://github.com/ben-aaron188/textwash.git"
 ```

-Additionally, you need to download the trained model folders from [here](https://drive.google.com/file/d/1YBccngYE3lvod87TI6UIhBzrN7nY9vHS/view?usp=sharing).
-Once you have downloaded the tgz file, unpack it and place it in the textwash directory `.venv/Lib/site-packages/textwash/data`.
+Additionally, you need to download the trained models [here](https://drive.google.com/file/d/1YBccngYE3lvod87TI6UIhBzrN7nY9vHS/view?usp=sharing).
+Once you have downloaded the `.tgz` file, unpack it and place the resulting folders in the textwash directory `.venv/Lib/site-packages/textwash/data`.

+> **Important**:
-**Important: The directories containing the models (in `en` and `nl`) should be directly in `./textwash/data`.
+> The extracted model directories (`en` and `nl`) should be directly in `.venv/Lib/site-packages/textwash/data`.
 Otherwise, your will encounter the `Repo id must use alphanumeric chars or ...` error.**

 You can also place the models in a directory of your choice.
 In that case, you can specify the model with the optional `--model_path` (see below).

 ## Using Textwash

-Textwash can be used to anonymise **txt** files.
+Textwash can be used to anonymise `.txt` files.
 To do this, run `textwash` by providing the `--language` ('en' for English and 'nl' for Dutch), the path to the input files `--input_dir` and the corresponding path to the output folder `--output_dir`.
 For example, running

 ```bash
 textwash --language en --input_dir examples --output_dir anonymised_examples --cpu